WWE News: The Real Reason The Rock Is At ‘Raw’ Tonight – Will He Be On The Show?

 A post shared by therock (@therock) on

 Production on the film has already started and that is why there will be filming done this evening after Raw.
-Again, there is no word on if The Rock will appear for the wrestling giant tonight before filming starts and be a part of Team Red’s episode, but only time will tell.
+Again, there is no word on whether The Rock will appear for the wrestling giant tonight before filming starts and be a part of Team Red’s episode, but only time will tell.

 Earlier in the day, Johnson posted another pic on his Instagram which showed him speaking with director/writer Stephen Merchant and Pugh.
 Wrestling fans will be impressed already as it is obvious that Pugh has taken on the full look of Paige and it fits her quite well.